 What if Dr. Couvillion wasn't my original surgeon?

 Dr. Couvillion can perform your breast revision surgery even if he was not your original surgeon.
-Revision surgery is sometimes more difficult compared to augmentation surgery, especially if you want significant changes or have problems.
-This is why it is important to select a plastic surgeon, like Dr. Couvillion, who has advanced training and experience in breast surgery.
-Dr. Couvillion also encourages his patients to come back to SBA Dermatology for breast revision surgery after their original breast augmentation surgery if they notice an issue or would like new implants.
+Revision surgery is more difficult compared to augmentation surgery, especially if you want significant changes or have problems.
+This is why it is important to select a Board Certified plastic surgeon, like Dr. Couvillion.
+Dr. Couvillion also encourages his patients to come back to SBA Dermatology & Plastic Surgery for breast revision surgery after their original breast augmentation surgery if they notice an issue or would like new implants.
+If you had surgery elsewhere, it can help tremendously to get the paperwork from your previous surgeon to show exactly what was done.

 What about loose skin?